Fascinating Bat Facts For Kids with Printable Lesson & STEM Activities

-I think it’s the mystery that surrounds them.
+There is a mystery that surrounds bats.
 It’s easy to spot a large cow or deer in a field, or even a quick rabbit in the yard.
 Bats, on the other hand, are usually only spotted if you are looking for them.
 It’s hard to see a small, swift, flying creature at night.

 - Bats are the only mammals capable of actual flight.